About elected Board of Estimate and Taxation members

 Learn about the two members who voters elected to the Board of Estimate and Taxation (BET).

-Steve Brandt is a fifth-generation Minnesotan of German and French Canadian stock.
-He grew up in St. Paul and Roseville, and moved to Minneapolis to study at the University of Minnesota.
-He’s lived most of his adult life in the city.
-That includes 49 years in the King Field neighborhood home where he and his wife, Lynda McDonnell, raised two sons.
-He spent 40 years as a Star Tribune reporter, covering state government, agriculture, Hennepin County, and Minneapolis from back alleys to City Hall.
-His reporting on the farm crisis of the 1980s won three national awards and he was awarded the coveted Frank Premack Public Affairs Journalism Award for his lifetime body of work.
-He studied at the University of Michigan under a National Endowment for the Humanities fellowship in 1983-84.
-He was a devoted activist in what was then known as the Newspaper Guild of the Twin Cities.
+Steve spent 40 years as a reporter for the Star Tribune, covering state government, agriculture, Hennepin County, and Minneapolis.
+His reporting on the 1980s farm crisis earned three national awards, and he received the Frank Premack Public Affairs Journalism Award for his lifetime of work.
+He also studied at the University of Michigan through a National Endowment for the Humanities fellowship and was active in the Newspaper Guild of the Twin Cities.

 About the BET